Abhisheksabha/Data_Analyst_Internship_Project_1/README.md

 ## 5. Average number of days taken for order delivered customer date for pet shop
 **Objective:** Analyze how product review scores (ranging from 1 to 5) correlate with order volume.

-**Visualization:** A column chart with review scores on the x-axis and order counts on the y-axis.
+**Visualization:** A kpi built for average days taken for order delivered customer date.
+                   Filters for segmentation by product category.

 **Key Insights:**
 - 11.31 is the average days taken to deliver the order for pet shop.